Evitalobo/UCSC---Generative-Design/README.md

   I am using a combination of audio visualization and generative grammars.
 I am using audio visualization to build a new map each time based on the music.
 I am using generative grammars to design a new artwork each time the player can reach the NPC.
 The combination of the maps and audio visualization will result in a randomized puzzle game to get to the NPC each time.
 I will use a similar method of 2D terrain generation but also link it with an audio component to give randomized values each time.

 Schedule:
+Friday 08/02

-		Friday 08/02 - Create a map that can take in one audio input and refreshes the map based on the snippet of the sound Wednesday 08/07 – Create a system that can switch multiple audio inputs and generate a new map based on that Friday 08/09 – Playtest everything so that there is a game component that creates puzzles for the player based on the map and also elaborate on the generative grammar where the player can pick between two different forms of art
+	-Create a map that can take in one audio input and refreshes the map based on the snippet of the sound Wednesday 08/07
+	-Create a system that can switch multiple audio inputs and generate a new map based on that Friday 08/09
+	-Playtest everything so that there is a game component that creates puzzles for the player based on the map and also elaborate on the generative grammar where the player can pick between two different forms of art
+Wednesday 08/14
-		Wednesday 08/14 – Make sure every component of the game is working and refined based on playtesting
+	-Make sure every component of the game is working and refined based on playtesting